googleapis/java-spanner-cassandra/README.md

 ## View and manage client-side metrics

-The Spanner Cassandra client provides client-side metrics that you can use along with server-side metrics to optimize performance and troubleshoot performance issues if they occur, please see the [View and manage client-side metrics documentation](docs/client-side-metrics.md).
+The Spanner Cassandra client provides client-side metrics that you can use along with server-side metrics to optimize performance and troubleshoot any performance issues, please see the [View and manage client-side metrics documentation](docs/client-side-metrics.md).

 ## Supported Cassandra Versions